anuradhases/housing_and_salary_trends/README.md

 - [Forbes Reference](https://www.forbes.com/advisor/income-tax-calculator/massachusetts/) for monthly salary calculation.
 Assumed 20% of monthly salary goes towards taxes.<br>
 - [Rocket Mortgage Reference](https://www.rocketmortgage.com/learn/how-to-calculate-mortgage) for monthly mortgage calculation.
 [Forbes Reference](https://www.forbes.com/advisor/mortgages/mortgage-interest-rates--forecast/#:~:text=Refinance%20Rates%20for%20September%202023,30%2Dyear%20jumbo%3A%207.32%25) for monthly mortgage interest rates and length of loan.
 Assumed 30-year fixed, with 5.55% interest rate and no down payment. <br>
 - All average costs associated with property are for each housing type for each zip code. <br>
-- **Affordability defined as monthly mortgage less than 28% of monthly salary.** [Times Reference](https://time.com/personal-finance/article/percentage-of-income-mortgage/) <br>
+- **Affordability defined as monthly mortgage less than 28% of monthly gross salary.** [Times Reference](https://time.com/personal-finance/article/percentage-of-income-mortgage/) <br>

  After first look at the dataset, the following questions came to mind.<br>
 - How many departments are included in the dataset? <br>